dmauser/azure-dns-private-resolver/adr-lab/README.md

 ## Deploy this solution

 The lab is also available in the above .azcli that you can rename as .sh (shell script) and execute.
-You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following commands build the entire lab:
+You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following commands to build the entire lab:

 ```bash
 wget -O adr-deploy.sh https://raw.githubusercontent.com/dmauser/azure-dns-private-resolver/main/adr-lab/adr-deploy.azcli